CS-412-Spring-2023/wc01/README.md

 # CS 412 Algorithms: Design and Analysis, Spring 2023
 ***

-Weekly challenges (WC) invite you to critically engage with the topics covered up to that week.
-They may take on a variety of formats and be available and attempted through diverse platforms as the semester progresses.
+Each Weekly Challenge (WC) invites you to critically engage with the topics covered up to that week.
+WCs may take on a variety of formats and be available and attempted through diverse platforms as the semester progresses.
 They may be attempted individually or in teams as indicated.

 # Purpose